-The red variety comes from France, Synonyms are Carignan de Bedouin, Carignan de Gigondas, Grosse Rogettaz, Gueyne, Morescola, Murescola, Moustardier and Moutardier.
-Despite seemingly indicative synonyms or morphological or name similarities she may not with the varieties Aubin Blanc.
-Aubin Vert or the one related to her Counoise (with which it is often grown mixed in older vineyards and also shares the synonym Grosse Rogettaz) are confused.
-According to done in 2012 DNA analysis she is a parent of the species Mourvaison, The descent (parenthood) is unknown.
+The red grape variety comes from France, Synonyms are Carignan de Bedouin, Carignan de Gigondas, Grosse Rogettaz, Gueyne, Morescola, Murescola, Moustardier and Moutardier.
+Despite apparently indicative synonyms or morphological or name similarities it may not with the varieties Aubin Blanc.
+Aubin Vert or the one related to her Counoise (with which it is often mixed in older vineyards and also shares the synonym Grosse Rogettaz).
+According to in 2012 DNA analysis she is a parent of the variety Mourvaison, The parentage is unknown.

-The medium-maturing, high-yielding vine is prone to falseness mildew, In the area of origin, it was formerly considered resistant to rain, which, however, there rather by the phylloxera unsuitable soils was conditional.
-The variety produces low-color but rich in alcohol of the variety Carignan Noir ( mazuelo ) similar wines (which also indicate some synonyms mentioned above), which are rather for rosé wines are united.
+The medium-ripening, productive vine is prone to the wrong mildew, In the area of origin, it was formerly considered to be phylloxera-resistant, which, however, was more likely due to the phylloxera unsuccessful soils.
+The variety produces little colorful but alcohol-rich Carignan Noir ( mazuelo ) Similar wines (which is also indicated by some of the synonyms above), which are more likely to be united for rosé wines.

-The variety is in the Provence (especially Vaucluse ), on the southern Rhone and in Languedoc admitted in many appellations.
-Nearly 6,000 hectares were planted with it at the end of the 1970s, but the stock shrank to 553 hectares.
-Together with other varieties (such as Counoise) she was from James Busby (1802-1871) in 1833 in Australia introduced.
-More stocks should also be in California give.
-In 2010, however, only stocks were reported in France (Kym Anderson ).
+The variety is in the Provence (especially Vaucluse ), on the southern Rhone and in Languedoc approved in many appellations.
+At the end of the 1970s, just under 6,000 hectares were planted with it, but the stock shrank to 553 hectares.
+Together with other varieties (such as Counoise), it was made by James Busby (1802-1871) in 1833 Australia introduced.
+Further stocks are also said to be in California give.
+In 2010, however, only stocks in France were shown (Kym Anderson ).

 Source : Wine Grapes / J. Robinson, J. Harding, J. Vouillamoz / Penguin Books Ltd. 2012